ec-jrc/lisflood-model/2_17_stdLISFLOOD_irrigation/index.md

 RicePercolationWater = RicePercolation \cdot RiceFraction \cdot \Delta t
 $$

 where $RicePercolation$ is the amount of water percolating to the upper groundwater layer (UZ).
-For instance, the percolation for heavy clay soils is 2 mm/day (FAO) **ADD LINK**.
+For instance, the percolation for heavy clay soils is 2 mm/day ([FAO](http://www.fao.org/3/a-s8376e.pdf)).

 * Draining phase: this phase starts 10 days before the harvesting and lasts for 10 days.
 The draining has the scope to reduce the soil moisture to the field capacity value, the RiceDrainageWater is computed using the equation below and it is added to the upper groundwater layer (UZ).